nikitavoloboev/data/focusing/rules.md

 - Only have essential notifications setup. iOS is always in Do Not Disturb mode.
 - Say **no** to things.
 Set constraints & limits.
 - Never give up if problem's worth solving.
 Optimize for long term growth over short term gains.
 - Always breathe fresh air.
+Open windows or work outside.
 Have proper lighting.
 - Wear clean & comfortable clothes.
 - Only use the bed for sleep.
 Start each day quickly by waking up & standing up.
 - Don't overthink things.
 Clear up any confusions.
 Don't be stuck.
 Ask for help.